 News & Announcements

-Announcing the new Jamstack community Discord
+Announcing the new Jamstack community Discord (now retired)

 I've got some really exciting news to share about the beginnings for the future of the Jamstack community!